 The best plan for you could be different than the best plan for your neighbor; that’s why working with a licensed agent is so important.

 There are many carries available to Colorado residents.

 They only offer plans to those living locally in the area.
 They have multiple resources for their beneficiaries.
 Including online premium payments, tools to find physicians, and more.

 Colorado Medicare Supplement Plan Requirements

-The beginning of this period is the first day of the month you turn 65 and Part B goes into effect.
-Now, let’s say Alex turns 65 on October 17; then, his Part B and OEP begin on October 1st and lasts for 6-months.
+The beginning of this period is the first day of the month you turn 65, and Part B goes into effect.
+Now, let’s say Alex turns 65 on October 17th.
+Then his Part B and OEP begin on October 1st and lasts for 6-months.

-During this OEP, Alex can select any policy and get the best possible rate without going through underwriting.
+During this time-frame, Alex can select any policy and get the best possible rate without going through underwriting.
 Well, after this OEP, Alex needs to qualify medically to obtain coverage.